 For the sauce to be made to perfection, the proper ingredients must be combined.
 Sauces in different restaurants can be different, but always include some combination of San Marzano tomatoes, red wine, olive oil, and diced onions.
 After the wild boar meat has been aged for a few days, it is then added to the slow cooking sauce.
 The sauce then cooks on low, similar to a stew, until the meat is flawlessly tender.
 Pappardelle is thrown into boiling water, and in about 5 minutes becomes al dente.
 The noodles are then covered with a heaping amount of the sauce and the rest is history.
 The tender meat melts in your mouth as the sweet and fresh sauce delights your taste buds.
 The dish is only better served with a delicious glass of Chianti from the nearby fields of Tuscany.

-Pappardelle al Cinghiale is sure to please anywhere, but in my experience, Ristorante Pensavo Peggio has the best.
-This is my favorite restaurant in Florence as everything on the menu is to die for.
+Pappardelle al Cinghiale is sure to please anywhere, but in my experience, Ristorante Pensavo Peggio has some of the best.
+This is one of my favorite restaurant in Florence as everything on the menu is to die for.

 If you are like me and realize you just can’t go back home without some wine, L’Antica Cantina del Chianti next to Duomo is a great spot to grab a couple bottles.
 They specialize in Tuscan wines and have no problem shipping it right to your door step.